Our inaugural season picture in 2015

 The History of the Columbus Hawks

-The vision for the Columbus Hawks began to take shape in the fall of 2013 when a need for a homeschool basketball program became apparent in the area.
-Amy and Eric Hart took the initiative to kickstart the process of forming such a program.
-Doug Sabotin stepped forward to coach the inaugural boys' Columbus Hawks team, while Mike Muck volunteered to coach the first girls' team, turning this dream into a reality.
+The Columbus Hawks homeschool basketball program was conceived in the fall of 2013 to address the need for organized sports opportunities for homeschool students in the Columbus, Indiana area.
+Amy and Eric Hart initiated the effort to establish the program, with Doug Sabotin volunteering to coach the inaugural boys’ team and Mike Muck leading the first girls’ team, bringing the vision to fruition.

-The Columbus Hawks extend heartfelt gratitude to all who dedicated their time and efforts to create not just a basketball program, but a cherished ministry for homeschoolers in Columbus, Indiana.
+The Columbus Hawks organization expresses deep gratitude to all who have contributed their time and resources to create a meaningful ministry and athletic opportunity for homeschool students in Columbus, Indiana.